crowbarz/aiopioneer/README.md

 - Ignore specific zones, for AVRs that report phantom zones.
 - Queries device parameters: MAC address, software version, model.
 - Ability to set internal parameters to change the API functionality, eg. maximum volume, volume step change delta.
+- Defaults for internal parameters can be changed based on custom profiles based on AVR model.
 - Includes workaround for AVRs with an initial volume set on the Main Zone (eg. VSX-930).
 - Supports AVRs that do not support setting the volume level by emulating using up/down commands (eg. VSX-S510).